Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 2. Details of Cleaning

-##### Fact
+#### Fact

-Fields cleaned: [bottles_sold], [sale_dollars]
+- [bottles_sold], [sale_dollars]
-- Checked the outliers
+  * Checked the outliers
-- Turned negative values to positive
+  * Turned negative values to positive
-- The record in “0” is not meaningful in the sale analysis case, thus, they are excluded from the analysis
+  * The record in “0” is not meaningful in the sale analysis case, thus, they are excluded from the analysis

-##### Dimension: [category_name]
+#### Liquor

--
+- [category_name], [item_description]

-- Moved category_name from sub-category to their main categories. e.g. Corn Whiskey to Whiskey, Gold Rum to Rum, Tropical Fruit Schnapps to Cordials/ Liqueurs etc.
+  * Cleaned for the consistency of every type, e.g. extra “s” or “.” etc and unify the naming of each type
+  * 25,040 records were missing, retrieved the records by what are contained in item_description.
+Assign category as “Others” to those cannot be found in the end
+  * contains small genres that are trivial and difficult to comprehend → move *category_name *****from small genre to main categories as categorized in Iowa ABD: WHISKEY, TEQUILA, VODKA, GIN, BRANDY, RUM, COCKTAILS/ RTD, CORDIALS/ LIQUEURS, SPECIALTY.
+Reference: [https://shop.iowaabd.com/](https://shop.iowaabd.com/)

-            For those not listed and cannot be categorized assign to category - "Others"
+    For those that are not categorized as above or not listed, assign to “OTHERS”

+- [state_bottle_retail]
+  * Checked the outliers
+  * Contains 3847 records that show “0.0” dollar per bottle → excluded these record from table

 ##### Field: [vendor_name]